Revocation and Reconstruction of Shared Quantum States: Characterization of Four Qubit States useful for Protocol

 with $a$, $b$, $c$ and $d$ being complex numbers and the normalization condition being $|a|^2+|b|^2+|c|^2+|d|^2 = 1$.
 Here, the first two qubits are with Alice, the third one with Bob and the last one with Charlie.
-Here Alice is the dealer who shares the secret with both Bob and Charlie.
-The secret to be shared by Alice is given by the one qubit state $|\psi_{S}\rangle = \alpha|0\rangle+\beta|1\rangle$ where $|\alpha|^2+|\beta|^2=1$. \\ The combined state of the system with the message and the resource is given by,
+Here Alice is the dealer who shares the state with both Bob and Charlie.
+The state to be shared by Alice is given by the one qubit state $|\psi_{S}\rangle = \alpha|0\rangle+\beta|1\rangle$ where $|\alpha|^2+|\beta|^2=1$.
+The combined state of the system with the message and the resource is given by:

-\\ Our next target is to see how the dealer Alice is revoking back the secret which is already shared with Bob and Charlie with the state $G_{abcd}$ as a resource.
-Revocation is important when Alice decides to change the secret or Alice guesses that recipients are no longer trustworthy, or there is an update of secret in higher level application using secret sharing as a subroutine.
-Now if we rewrite the combined system with the secret qubit $S$ and the first qubit of Alice in the Bell basis we have
+Our next target is to see how the dealer Alice is revoking back the unknown state which is already shared with Bob and Charlie.
+Revocation is important when Alice decides to change the state or Alice guesses that recipients are no longer trustworthy, or there is an update of state in higher level application using state sharing as a subroutine.
+Now if we rewrite the combined system with the qubit $S$ and the first qubit of Alice in the Bell basis we have: \begin{widetext}